ChenBarryHu/VN_PointCloudCompletion/README.md

 ![PCN](images/network.png)

 This is a Vector Neuron implementation of a point cloud completion pipeline in pytorch.
-This project is based on [PCN](https://arxiv.org/abs/1808.00671) and [PoinTr](https://arxiv.org/abs/2108.08839).
+This ongoing project is based on [PCN](https://arxiv.org/abs/1808.00671) and [PoinTr](https://arxiv.org/abs/2108.08839).

 ## Environment